Where to Walk and Not Walk the Great Wall of China

 Does he mean the metro?

-And surprise, surprise, Subway do have a franchise near the entrance to Mutianyu.
+And surprise, Subway has a franchise near the entrance to Mutianyu.

-So in the middle of nowhere, we were able to organise a foot long sub to take with us on our trek of the Great Wall.
-Classic.
+So, in the middle of nowhere, we could organise a foot-long sub to take with us on our trek to the Great Wall.
+It’s classic.

 Where to Start Your Climb of the Great Wall